ryan-doering-1617/361MicroseviceA/README.md

-README for Question Randomizer Microservice
+# Question Randomizer Microservice
+### Developed by Ryan Doering

+---
+---
 Overview:
 This microservice allows users to request a specific number of random questions from a larger pool of questions.
 It supports reducing the likelihood of previously selected questions being chosen again and ensures reliable, non-duplicative question selection.
 It uses python.